microbiome/course_2021_radboud/explore.md

 Now we have loaded the data set in R, and investigated that it has all the necessary components.

-This notebook introduces now basic operations to briefly explore the data.
+Here, basic operations to briefly explore the data are introduced.

 ## Investigate the contents of a microbiome data object